 Victoria is home to 139 mammal species.
 This includes some of our most iconic and internationally renowned species, such as kangaroos, wallabies, koalas, possums, wombats, platypus and echidnas.

-Fact sheets about some of Victoria's mammals:
+Fact sheets and other reports about some of Victoria's mammals:

 Mammals are generally characterised by hair or fur on their bodies and almost all suckle their young on milk.
 Milk provides a rich source of fat and proteins to help young mammals grow.

 Most mammals also give birth to live young, although monotremes like the platypus and echidna, lay eggs.

 Most mammals live solely on land, but some live in our seas such as dolphins, seals and whales.
 Others live in our rivers and creeks, like the platypus.
 There are even mammals that have learnt to fly, like bats, and others, aptly named gliders, that glide through tree tops.